firmannf/firmannf.github.io/_posts/2017-05-20-Hello-Kotlin.md

 ---

 ### Kotlin ?
-By the way I'm hearing about Kotlin at the end of 2016.
+By the way, I'm hearing about Kotlin at the end of 2016.
 I just saw a sample code from <a href="https://github.com/budioktaviyan/kotlin-android" target="_blank">Budi Oktaviyan's GitHub repository</a>.
 I'm not interested enough to trying Kotlin, because I just can't move on from Java that time. <!-- more --> I just know that Kotlin can be used for android development, that's all.
 And... this week, in Google I/O 2017, Google announced that they will officially support Kotlin for android development and it change my mind to trying Kotlin.

 <br/>